-Learn more about the journeys of those Headway in West Kent have supported.
+Learn more about the journeys of those we have supported.
+Names have been changed.

 “Back in 2015 I fell from a loft.
 At the time I was a highly qualified gas boiler engineer and running my own business.
 What occurred in a split second is one of the few events of my recent life which is indelibly printed into my memory; a memory now challenged on a daily basis by the simplest of tasks such as making a cup of tea or keeping appointments, which I do by setting the alarm on my watch in descending increments of 30 minutes.